SlangLab-NU/PSST_Training/README.md

 ```/<conda env>/bin/pip install pssteval```

-With the pssteval library installed, we can run the the command
+With the pssteval library installed, we can run the command
 ```pssteval-asr --out-dir path/to/directory/to/write/to path/to/decode/*.tsv```

 Operating in the work/van-speech-nlp directory on the discovery cluster will require modification to the backend code in the psstdata library.
 To run the asr evaluation, the code needs the path to the psst-data dataset.
 This can be seen below in the file loading.py, which is accessed at: ```<conda env>/lib/<python version>/site-packages/psstdata/loading.py```